 The intermediate course, introduced for 2015, goes through two projects: a paperback style book, with a soft cover, and a hollow back book that is sewn onto tapes and is rounded and backed.
 This gives a very strong book that has the more traditional shape and makes a great looking book.
 It is recommended that you have done the beginners course or its equivalent, although this is not required.

 The advanced course delivers a single project that is half bound in leather and is sewn on cords with hand sewn headbands.
 This course shows you how to pare leather and produce a really fantastic looking book with all the skills for doing book repairs and making books.
 There are a number of techniques in this course that will require you to have had previous experience.
 Either the beginners or intermediate course is recommended before attempting this one.

 The box making course makes two boxes, the first is a shoe box style, where the lid and base are separate.
 The second is a Sollander style box (also known as a clam shell) where the lid is attached along one side.
-These are very strong, elegant boxes and are great for providing a really professional finish to a hand made book.
+These are very strong, elegant boxes and are great for providing a really professional finish to a hand made book, or indeed for anything that you want to put in it.
 No previous experience is required.

 Box Making 2

 This is a single box made in the box-in-a-box style with matching lid.
 You will also learn a number of decorative techniques and how to correctly apply covering materials.
 This is a style that can be easily adapted for a range of applications and variations.

 A single coptic style book is made, and you cover a number of traditional copting stitching techniques, as well as sewing headbands and shaping boards.
 This style is mostly glueless, and can be adapted to display a wide range of different sewing styles and decorative finishes.
 Starting in 2021 this course will also include the Japanese 4 hole style of stab binding.